 Questions & answers To be undertaken following completion of the session template.
 Duration of 15 minutes (+/- 10% at the discretion of the independent assessor) Observation Duration of 90 minutes (+/- 10% at the discretion of the independent assessor) Questions & answers To be undertaken after the observation.
-Duration of 15 minutes (+/- 10% at the discretion of the independent assessor) 2: Professional discussion Duration of 45 minutes (+/- 10% at the discretion supported by a portfolio of of the independent assessor).
-This should evidence preferably be undertaken on the same day as the observation.
+Duration of 15 minutes (+/- 10% at the discretion of the independent assessor) 2: Professional discussion supported by a portfolio of evidence Duration of 45 minutes (+/- 10% at the discretion of the independent assessor).
+This should preferably be undertaken on the same day as the observation.